Workers, Yellow Mountain, China

 The final photo features one of numerous porters who carry considerable weight over their shoulders along the steep, narrow and, at this time of year, icy pathways.
 As there are no roads up the mountain, this is the only form of transport for supplying both tourists and workers alike with food, drinks and the range of other so-called necessities required on the top of the mountain.

 I found the going tough along some of the pathways.
 As I stayed in three hotels over as many nights, I had to carry a loaded pack with clothes, camera gear (including tripod) and other travel necessities.
-But it only takes a momentary meeting on a high, cold and ice-laden path with one of these folk to put things into perspective.
+But it only takes a momentary meeting on a high, cold and ice-laden path with one of these workers to put things into perspective.
 It really was quite a profound and humbling experience.
+I'II never forget it.